Steve Scalise: 2020 presidential election and aftermath

 On January 6, 2021, Scalise voted to de-certify President-elect Biden's victories in Arizona and Pennsylvania.

 Scalise condemned the Capitol attack as terrorism and compared it to the Congressional baseball shooting.
 "It would ... be naive to think the [2017] shooter arrived at his decision in a vacuum", Scalise said, adding, "It would be equally naive to think that the Capitol rioters arrived at their decisions in a void.
 Violent rhetoric helps radicalize people.
 Republicans and Democrats alike must have the moral clarity to call this language out whenever it is spoken, not only when it comes from the other side of the political aisle."

 In February 2021, more than a month after Joe Biden's inauguration, Scalise refused to acknowledge that the election was not stolen or fraudulent.
-In May 2021, he called for the ouster of Liz Cheney as House Republican Conference Chair due to her vote to impeach Trump for inciting a mob to attack the U.S. Capitol.
+In May 2021, he called for the ouster of Liz Cheney as House Republican Conference chair due to her vote to impeach Trump for inciting a mob to attack the U.S. Capitol.
 On May 19, 2021, Scalise and the seven other House Republican leaders voted against establishing a national commission to investigate the January 6, 2021, attack on the United States Capitol Complex.
 Thirty-five House Republicans and all 217 Democrats present voted to establish such a commission.

 In October 2021, Fox News anchor Chris Wallace interviewed Scalise.
 In the aftermath of controversy surrounding the 2020 presidential election, Scalise refused to acknowledge the loss of president Donald Trump.
 His refusal to admit Trump's loss was viewed as fear of Trump's vindictiveness and willingness to kowtow to Trump in order to avoid being targeted by Trump.

-2022 elections
+House Majority Leader

 The House Republican Conference elected Scalise to serve as Majority Leader during the 118th Congress.
 Scalise was unopposed for the position.

+2023 Speaker of the House election

+On October 3, 2023 Kevin McCarthy was removed as Speaker of the House.
+Days later, House Republicans chose Scalise over Jim Jordan as their candidate for Speaker of the House, by a margin of 113 to 99.
+After failing to consolidate the necessary 217 Republican votes to become the Speaker of the House, Scalise withdrew his name from consideration as a nominee for the Speakership.

 Political positions

+Discrimination

+Scalise voted against the Equality Act of 2021.